SimonDevelop/game-server-manager/README.md

     "class": "Runtime\\FrankenPhpSymfony\\Runtime"
 }
 ```
-# Crontab
+# Cron jobs
-You have a cron job for game server verification that runs every 5 minutes directly in the container.
+You have a cron job for game servers verification that runs every 5 minutes directly in the container.

-You can run up to 3 crontab commands to manage updates and restarts of your game servers when you want:
+You can run up to 3 cron jobs commands to manage updates and restarts of your game servers from the interface.

+If you want to manage cron jobs outside the application, you can add them like this:
 ```
 0 4 * * * docker exec <container_app> php bin/console cron:server:stop <id_game_server> >> /var/log/cron.log 2>&1
 1 4 * * * docker exec <container_app> php bin/console cron:server:update <id_game_server> --time=120 >> /var/log/cron.log 2>&1
 3 4 * * * docker exec <container_app> php bin/console cron:server:start <id_game_server> >> /var/log/cron.log 2>&1
 ```

-# Importante note
+# Importante notes
-It is necessary to install your game server before adding it to GSM.
+- You need to install your game server before adding it to GSM.
+- If the gsm container is refreshed, the cronjobs present in the base will be added to the container's crontab.